gsi-ee/dabc/plugins/hadaq/doc/trb3_package.md

 + "StopHldFile" stop file writing.

-## Running analysis
+## Running analysis ##

-Analysis code is provided in new __stream__ project.
+Analysis code is provided with [stream framework](https://subversion.gsi.de/go4/app/stream).
-It is generic analysis framework, dedicated for synchronization and processing of different kinds of time-stamped data streams.
+It is dedicated for synchronization and processing of different kinds of time-stamped data streams.
 Classes, relevant for TRB3/FPGA-TDC processing located in [header](https://subversion.gsi.de/go4/app/stream/include/hadaq/) and